 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that these sales may occur, could result in a decrease in the market price of our common stock.
-As of December 31, 2019, we had 24,811,576 shares of common stock outstanding.
-Of these shares, approximately 19.4 million shares are currently restricted as a result of securities laws or 180-day lock-up agreements entered into in connection with our IPO (which may be waived, with or without notice, by BofA Securities, Inc. and Citigroup Global Markets Inc.) but will be able to be sold beginning 180 days after our IPO, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act.
-Moreover, as of December 31, 2019, holders of an aggregate of up to 19,061,502 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+As of December 9, 2019, we have 24,807,789 shares of common stock outstanding.
+Of these shares, 19,362,099 shares are currently restricted as a result of securities laws or 180-day lock-up agreements entered into in connection with our IPO (which may be waived, with or without notice, by BofA Securities, Inc. and Citigroup Global Markets Inc.) but will be able to be sold beginning 180 days after our IPO, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act.
+Moreover, holders of an aggregate of up to 19,061,502 shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We have also registered all shares of common stock that we may issue under our equity compensation plans.
 These shares can be freely sold in the public market, subject to volume limitations applicable to affiliates and the lock-up agreements referred to above.